 INSL-X Lead Block, Lead Encapsulating Paint, by Benjamin Moore.
 Available online.

-A thick coating that has very strong adhesion: it contains a bitter taste additive to discourage any child from eating any chips that will contain the lead layers beneath it.
+A extra-thick coating that has very strong adhesion: it contains a bitter taste additive to discourage any child from eating any chips that will contain the lead layers beneath it.

 - prevents lead from bleeding through